 This month’s question was answered by Father Richard Walsh, Vicar General for the Diocese of Orlando, pastor of St. Margaret Mary Parish, Winter Park.

 --Emily, 4th grade, Annunciation Catholic Academy, Altamonte Springs

 There is a process of school which may include college but will definitely include graduate studies in a seminary.
 During it, the teachers or faculty help the seminarians grow in four main areas: pastoral, human, spiritual, and academic.
 After all the studies and requirements are completed the bishop ordains the candidate by the laying on of hands.

-This month's question was answered by the Very Reverend Robert Webster, Director of the Office of Liturgy for the Diocese of Orlando.
+This month's question was answered by Father Jorge Torres, director of the Office of Vocations for the Diocese of Orlando.